ThaiKami/vi_UCPhrase/README.md

-# vi_UCPhrase
+# kp_ucphase
-I am trying to apply UCphrase to vietnamese, let's see how that goes, shall we ?
+i try to apply ucphase to VNmese, let's see how it goes